 - Design an online course syllabus and student learning activities that are consistent with your learning objectives.

-- Learn how to organize and post online course materials in Blackboard.
+- Learn how to organize and post online course materials in Canvas.

 - Identify the challenges and benefits of teaching online.